Create a basic group and add members using Azure Active Directory

 On the Active Directory page, select Groups and then select New group.

-In the Group page, fill out the required information.
+In the New Group page, fill out the required information.

 Group name (required).
 Add a name for the group, something that you'll remember and that makes sense.
 A check will be performed to determine if the name is already used for another group.
 If the name is already in use, to avoid duplicate naming, you'll be asked to modify the name of your group.